 - Vaquita – Vaquita porpoise is an endangered ocean mammal in Mexico.
 It’s sadly vanishing, and their number is declining quickly due to illegal fishing gear used to catch Totoaba, another critically endangered species.

-- Cross River Gorilla – Once believed to be extinct, according to IUCN, is this great ape called cross river gorilla.
+- Cross River Gorilla – Once believed to be extinct, according to IUCN, this great ape is called cross river gorilla.
 However, a few remain, but their greatest threat is habitat loss, hunting, agriculture, and exposure to diseases from humans and livestock.

 - Sumatran Elephant – This elephant is on the brink of extinction due to the severe threat of agriculture.
 Humans have converted forest areas in Northern Sumatra, Indonesia, into settlements and farmlands for palm oil plantations.
 This increases the risk of human conflict, poaching, and even poisoning of the Sumatran elephant.